arnasta/automation-awx_plugins-itoa/docs/cencora.itoa.ping_lookup.rst

 Synopsis
 --------
-- This lookup returns a datetime string after adding or subtracting timedelta.
+- This lookup returns result of ping.
+- It utilizes ping3 module of python3.